Information for Prospective Parents/Carers

 Life at Lutterworth College

-Our Year 7 students Lyla, Jaiden and Imajoy kindly volunteered to offer an inside view on life at the College from a student perspective.
+Some of last year's Year 7 students Lyla, Jaiden and Imajoy kindly volunteered to offer an inside view on life at the College from a student perspective.

 In the video below, they answer the most-commonly asked Year 6 questions.